OISF/suricata/doc/userguide/devguide/library/api/initialization.rst

 .. code-block:: c

     /**
     * \brief Initialize a Suricata context.
     *
-     * \param config      Configuration string.
+    * \param ctx  Pointer to SuricataCtx.
     */
-    void suricata_init(const char *config);
+    void suricata_init(SuricataCtx *ctx);

-This method initializes the internal Suricata engine from the given configuration string.
+This method initializes the internal Suricata engine using the configuration object created by the configuration API methods.
-The configuration string should contain the same arguments passed to the executable version in the
-format: "arg1=value1;arg2=value2".
-Notice that this method will change soon to allow to configure the library via a proper object.

 suricata_initialise_worker_thread
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~